 Jules is a Senior in the Finance Major at Brooklyn Tech.
 He has a passion for marketing, inspired by his favorite album rollouts and sports logos, and got his business acumen from his grandpa’s Wall Street banking stories and financial guidance.
 As Editor-in-chief, he provides polish to our ideas and furthers COB’s reach in the world of economics.

-Editor: Adrian Kurasiewicz
+Assistant Editor: Adrian Kurasiewicz

-Editor: Alessandro Brindisi
+Assistant Editor: Alessandro Brindisi

 Alessandro Brindisi is a bold and compassionate student-athlete at Brooklyn Technical High School, where he leads with confidence and purpose both on and off the track.
 Passionate about math, statistics, and law, he combines analytical thinking with a deep commitment to justice, exploring how data and policy can shape a fairer society.
 Driven by curiosity and perseverance, Alessandro seeks to use his voice, intellect, and integrity to create meaningful change in his community and beyond.